Trauma Fellowship Program

 Nurses accepted into the program will receive a stipend for certifications, outreach and travel.
 Completion of the program is recognized and acknowledged by the Clinical Advancement Program.

-After completing the six-month program, a two-year commitment providing clinical services in a trauma area as a full-time nurse with University Health System is required.
-These trauma areas within the University Health System include the STICU, PICU, Trauma Administration, Emergency Department Critical Care Team, or the Trauma Team.
+After completing the six-month program, a two-year commitment providing clinical services in a trauma area as a full-time nurse with University Health is required.
+These trauma areas within the University Health include the STICU, PICU, Trauma Administration, Emergency Department Critical Care Team, or the Trauma Team.
 If the Trauma Fellow is a current Trauma Team member, the Trauma Fellow may return to the Trauma Team after completion of the Fellowship.
 Completion of the Trauma Nurse Fellowship does not guarantee a position on the Trauma team.

 Nurses will receive a financial stipend at the end of each successful year of their two-year commitment.
 Additionally, continuing education funding is available as part of the Trauma Nurse Fellowship.
 This education funding can be used for trauma education, conferences or preparation for the Society of Trauma Nurses – Trauma Certification Registered Nurse Exam (TCRN).